thebenmerlin/mock-api/README.md

-# mock-api (cleaned)
+# mock-api (single-file Express + SQLite)

-This repository has been reset to a clean state.
+This repo contains a single-file Express.js backend (`server.js`) using SQLite for persistence.
+Designed to be simple, self-contained, and deployable on Render.